Storyboards

 Drawing storyboards can be made much easier when you have some decent references.
 You might prefer to draw over the output from one of these applications or just use the images they create as ‘pre-viz’ – pre-visualisation, sometimes given some movement and turned into an ‘animatic’ which is a first draft version of the film, often with some basic dialogue and soundFX:

-https://www.daz3d.com/ is a FREE variant for Windows and Mac of Poser (as used for anime ‘Rwby’)
+https://www.daz3d.com/ is a FREE alternative on Windows and Mac of Poser (which was used for anime ‘Rwby’)

 There are also phone variants (by different companies):